Why Join RetroSynth Records?

 RetroSynth Gear / Physical Merchandise

 RetroSynth Records is fully capable of either making or sourcing physical merchandise to cover almost every basic need, from T-Shirts and Posters, to Vinyl Records, CD’s and Cassette Tapes.
-We have capability to outsource large runs with our business partners, as well as do small runs in-house, including T-Shirt, CD, and Cassette Tape Production.
+We have capability to outsource large runs with our business partners such as Lazersteel Records, as well make small runs in-house, including T-Shirt, CD, and Cassette Tape Production.
+Some of our offerings such as T-Shirts and CDs provide on-demand manufacturing and fulfillment with no up-front cost to the artist.
 All merchandise made or sourced is fully marketed through our various channels including our website store RetroSynth Gear, part of the RetroSynth Records website.

 RetroSynth Records offers In-House Mixing and Mastering services, as well as Graphic Design and Website Design all in house.
 We have several mixing and mastering engineers on hand, as well as Graphic and Website Designers, all with incredible pricing only for RetroSynth artists and clients.
 Our engineers have years of experience in their related crafts and have been trained by the best in the business, and look forward to putting their skills to the test to work on your project.